 - 5.8.
-The Authority considers that npower has made a financial gain by avoiding the costs associated with the breach of CHR6 (failure to signpost to the Ombudsman). npower did not consistently signpost customers in some cases, and so it avoided paying the costs and fees associated with a case being taken up by the Ombudsman between 2011 and 2015.
-The Authority also considers that npower gained by not having in place adequate resources to handle complaints in a timely and efficient manner as required by 7(1)(b) between January 2013 and April 2014.
+The Authority considered that npower made a financial gain by avoiding the costs associated with the breach of CHR6 (failure to signpost to the Ombudsman). npower did not consistently signpost customers in some cases, and so it avoided paying the costs and fees associated with a case being taken up by the Ombudsman between 2011 and 2015.
+The Authority also considered that npower gained by not having in place adequate resources to handle complaints in a timely and efficient manner as required by 7(1)(b) between January 2013 and April 2014.
 Finally, npower received payments for consumption over 12 months old that should have been written off under the Code of Practice for Accurate Bills.
-Taken together, the Authority considers this gain could be several million pounds. - 5.9.
-However, the Authority acknowledges that npower has incurred significant costs to resolve the issues, including personnel, IT costs and the costs of debt write off for some customers.
+Taken together, the Authority considered this gain could be several million pounds. - 5.9.
+However, the Authority acknowledged that npower incurred significant costs to resolve the issues, including personnel, IT costs and the costs of debt write off for some customers.
 If it had not done so the penalty would have been much larger.